Ars-Digitale/java-21-study-guide/docs/module-01-syntax-building-blocks.md

 # Syntax Building Blocks

+Every software system or computer program is composed of a set of data and a set of operations that are applied to this data in order to produce a result.

+More formally:

+A computer program consists of a collection of data structures that represent the state of the system, together with algorithms that specify the operations to be performed on this state in order to produce outputs.

 This document describes a **hierarchy of abstractions**: the *elementary building blocks* which, combined into increasingly complex structures, form software.
-The sequence is presented in **increasing order of complexity**, with general definitions (computer science) and Java references when useful.
+The sequence is presented in **increasing order of complexity**, with general definitions (computer science) and Java references.

 ---